fabriciodossantos908/fabriciodossantos908/README.md

 # Hey, I'm Fabrício! 🤙

 I'ma a beginner software developer, but I'm glad to be part of this incredible world that is the IT.
-But I never give up, always looking for ideas to make softwares with passion..
+But I never give up, always looking for ideas to make softwares with passion.

-## What I'm learning
+## What I'm Learning?

-actually learning **React.js**, **React Native** and **Node.js.**
+- With **React js** i'm learning how to do credit card payment inside a form using **Formik** to make simple our form and **Yup** for validation;
+- Creating a incredible Pokedex named **Pokeapp** with React Native

 ## You can also find me on:

-- always trying to create good content and snnipets at my instagram [fabricio_dev](https://www.instagram.com/fabricio_dev/)
+- Instagram [fabricio_dev](https://www.instagram.com/fabricio_dev/), always trying to create good content and snnipets

 ## Latest realeases:

-- My Conclusion course project named as [MiauDote](https://github.com/fabriciodossantos908/miauDote) 🐶
+- My conclusion course project named as [MiauDote](https://github.com/fabriciodossantos908/miauDote) 🐶
 <!--
 **fabriciodossantos908/fabriciodossantos908** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: